wrex/rexs.tips/content/en/guitar/Fundamentals/notes/just-12-notes/index.md

 Also, sometimes you want to alter a chord for different textures.
 "The Hendrix chord," for example, sharpens the 9th scale degree in the chord so it's common to use &sharp; if the 9th scale degree lands on an accidental.

-Why isn't there a note called C&flat; or E&flat;?
+Why isn't there a note called C&flat; or E&sharp;?
 : See [diatonic scales](#diatonic-scales) below.
 No matter which note you start on, you never need a note between B/C or between E/F.

 What does diatonic mean?